DuqueDeTuring/books2explore/readme.md

 - Basic Economics:  A Citizen's Guide to the Economy	Basic Economics: A Citizen's Guide to the Economy by Thomas Sowell
 - Basic Simple Type Theory (Cambridge Tracts in Theoretical Computer Science, Series Number 42) by J. Roger Hindley
 - Bayesian Methods for Hackers: Probabilistic Programming and Bayesian Inference (Addison-Wesley Data & Analytics Series), Cameron Davidson-Pilon
+- Beautiful Code: Leading Programmers Explain How They Think (Theory in Practice (O'Reilly)).
+By Greg Wilson
+- Becoming Steve Jobs: The Evolution of a Reckless Upstart Into a Visionary Leader.
+By Brent Schlender & Rick Tetzeli
 - Before the Pyramids: The Origins of Egyptian Civilization.
 By Emily Teeter
 - Behave: The Biology of Humans at Our Best and Worst by Robert M. Sapolsky
 - Behind Human Error 2nd Edition.
 Sidney Dekker
+- Behind Human Error.
+By David D. Woods & Sidney Dekker & Richard Cook & Leila Johannesen & Nadine Sarter
 - Behold, America: The Entangled History of "America First" and "the American Dream".
 Sarah Churchwell
 - Being and Time	Being and Time by Martin Heidegger
 - Beowulf (https://www.mcdbooks.com/books/beowulf)